How to get started with UEVR Easy Injector

 2. Install your game

-First, check if your game runs on Unreal Engine version 4 or higher, which is required for UEVR.
+First, check if the game runs on Unreal Engine version 4 or higher, which is required for UEVR (very latest versions of the engine might also causes problems).
 The simplest way to do this is by searching the game’s name along with “Unreal Engine version” on Google or Bing.
-UEVR Easy Injector currently supports Steam and Epic.
-Install your game via Steam or Epic as you normally would.
+UEVR Easy Injector currently supports Steam, Epic, GOG and XBox.
+Install the game via these stores just normally.
+Privated versions installed outside of these stores are not supported.

 3. Ensure you have a fast network connection to your headset

-Transferring VR display data from your PC to your headset requires a lot of bandwidth.
+Transferring VR 3D display data from your PC to your headset requires a lot of bandwidth.

 -

-If you have a good Wifi/LAN connection - go for WIFI connection
+If you have a good Wifi and LAN connection - go for WIFI connection

 no good network - go for USB cable connection